carolinymartins/carolinymartins/README.md

 _Hey there!_

  My name is Caroliny aka _Cacau_.
 I´m 19 years old and now I´m studying to be a web developer.
 I am a computer technician, graduated at [ETEC](https://www.cps.sp.gov.br/etec/) in 2021.
-I am currently studying and preparing to enter the Information Systems course.

  #### **My journey:**